sq756/Quantum-Chip/README.md

 ```

 The script reads the CSV, stacks each chip's TEM and AFM images as a two-channel tensor, and trains a modified ResNet-18 to predict the measured performance value.

+### Interactive options

+- `--ui` opens a file dialog to choose the CSV instead of specifying `--csv` on the command line.
+- `--plot` displays a live plot of training and validation loss.
+Progress bars with remaining time are always shown in the console.